sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - draft-getting-started-ai.md

 This guide gets you started with the first step, extracting data.

-## Learn to extract data - 2do/todo rewrite
+## Learn to extract data

 Let's get started with extracting document data from an example bank statement.
 We'll author a prompt for a large language model (LLM) to extract a checking account number in minutes.

  In this guide, you'll:

+- View example document extractions.
+- Test the example extraction configuration against a similar documents to ensure it extracts the same target data.
 - Extract data from an example document using a natural-language description of your target data, for example, a checking bank account number.
-- Test your config against a second, similar document to ensure it extracts the same target data.
 - Publish your prompt as part of a "config."

 ## Get an account

 1. Get an account at [sensible.so](https://app.sensible.so/register).
 If you don't have an account, you can still read along to get a rough idea of how things work.

-2.

 ## View an example